cerebral/cerebral/docs/docs/docs/api_connect.md

 This component will only render when exactly **app.isLoading** changes.
 It will not change if there is a change to path: **app** or **app.isLoading.foo**.

-With **strict mode** you can specify child path interest.
-So for example a component showing a list can render when some nested path has a change:
+With **strict mode** Cerebral automatically adds interest in child paths on objects and arrays.
+So for example a component showing a list renders when some nested path has a change:

 ```js
 import React from 'react'